 Things are finally looking up for Nicaraguan coffee as it is reestablishing its rank in the coffee world.
 Over the past ten years, the quality and traceability of the coffee beans have improved exponentially.
 Instead of just mill brands, you are now able to trace coffees from single estates and producer cooperatives.

-The Nicaraguan coffee that we now have in our shop (limited stock) is from the Limoncillo Farm in the Matagalpa region, owned by the Mierisch family.
+The Nicaraguan coffee that we had available in our shop was from the Limoncillo Farm in the Matagalpa region, owned by the Mierisch family.
 The farm is named for the populous amounts of lemon trees initially discovered there.
 It consists of 171 hectares and includes immense forest coverage.
 The abundant amount of shade allows for prime growing conditions.
 Limoncillo was awarded 2nd place in the 2008 Cup of Excellence and is UTZ certified.
 This certification means that they focus on sustainable farming, improved worker conditions, and training in beneficial agricultural practices.
 I am excited to have Nicaraguan coffee back in the shop and especially proud to be supporting a farm that cares for their workers and the environment.